optskug/docs/README.md

       ```
     - The Comma should display just the splash screen with the Comma logo.

 7. Put the car into "Ignition on" mode but with "Not Ready to Drive":
-    - Slow press the "Power" button twice WITHOUT pressing the brake pedal.
+    - Slowly press the "Power" button twice WITHOUT pressing the brake pedal.
+    - The first press turns on accessory mode, the second press will activate Not Ready To Drive mode shown below.
     - ![PXL_20240718_234619671 MP](https://github.com/user-attachments/assets/4970e82e-e7df-471f-9896-ba532509793d)